anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 .. image:: ../../_static/img/document-generation/pie-chart-data-label-settings.png
     :alt: Data Label settings

-Let us have a look the result of rendering another time.
+Let us have a look at the result of rendering another time.
 The templating engine automatically created rows with production data and built a chart based on it:

 .. image:: ../../_static/img/document-generation/pie-chart-result.png
     :alt: Pie chart result